Grounding Fallacies Misrepresenting Scientific Publications in Evidence

-\paragraph{Linked Passages} In \missci{}, the accurate premise ($p_0$) and publication contexts ($s_i$) were directly paraphrased from HFC articles and not from the original misrepresented study.
+In \missci{}, the accurate premise ($p_0$) and publication contexts ($s_i$) were manually paraphrased from the HFC article and \emph{not} the study itself.
 Since these HFC articles were specifically written to explain to non-experts why the misrepresented study does not support the claim, the paraphrased publication contexts often reveal the reasoning gaps easily.
-This severely limits the applicability of \missci{} in the real world, where models must first identify relevant content from the misrepresented study and reason through complex scientific text.
-To address this, we created \dataset{}, which links the paraphrased information from \missci{} with actual passages from the misrepresented study.
-For example, Figure~\ref{fig:real-world-evidence} shows a verbatim passage from the misrepresented study in \dataset{}, which is linked (i.e., communicates the same content) to the paraphrased content that ``\emph{the study used cell cultures for their experiments}'' from \missci{} (see Figure~\ref{fig:real-world-evidence}).
+This severely limits the applicability of \missci{} in the real world, where models must identify relevant content from the entire misrepresented study, and reason through complex scientific text.
+To address this, \dataset{} links the simplified paraphrased information from \missci{} with actual passages from the misrepresented study.
+Figure~\ref{fig:real-world-evidence} shows a verbatim passage from the misrepresented study in \dataset{}, which is linked (i.e., communicates the same content) to the paraphrased content that ``\emph{the study used cell cultures for their experiments}'' from \missci{} (see Figure~\ref{fig:figure-main}).
 Formally, given a misrepresented study $S$ with its passages $S_j \in S$, we linked the passage $S_j$ to the corresponding paraphrased information ($p_0$ and $s_i$) if (parts of) $S_j$ entail the paraphrased information ($p_0$ or $s_i$).
 Any passage $S_j$ linked to $p_0$ (or $s_i$) can replace $p_0$ (or $s_i$) during the argument reconstruction.
 The same passage may be linked to multiple paraphrased information and vice versa.
 We denote a passage $S_j$ as $S_j^0$ if it links to $p_0$.